 Guide Dang It: Worlds 2-2 and 8-2.
 Because of the large gap that Mario cannot jump across by himself, World 2-2 is the first level that requires hitting an invisible block to win.
 World 8-2 will repeat itself if a player tries to beat it like they would any other level.
 The only way to beat this level is to hit a block which spawns a Piranha Plant vine to climb up to the flagpole in the sky.

-Also 7-3◊ and C-3◊.
-The former is just a level where you have to use several springboards to get across long gaps; C-3 literally does nothing but add a Lakitu (but just that single addition makes the level much, much more frustrating).
+Hard Mode Filler: Several levels are almost identical, such as 7-4◊ and C-4◊, 7-3◊ and C-3◊.
+7-3 is just a level where you have to use several springboards to get across long gaps; C-3 literally does nothing but add a Lakitu (but just that single addition makes the level much, much more frustrating).

-Invisible Block: Sure, the first game had them, but Lost Levels places them with the express intention to kill you.
+Invisible Block: Sure, the first game has them, but Lost Levels places them with the express intention to kill you.
 Good luck trying to jump past the Hammer Brothers in world 8-3 without hitting invisible blocks and dying on your first few attempts.
-Oh, and at least one of those blocks contains a Poison Mushroom.
+And many of them contain a Poison Mushroom.

 Jack of All Stats: The first time that Mario does this — he manages to average out from only one other character.